helios-network/helios-core/docs/docs/develop/guides/injective-101/your-first-contract.md

 The Wasm file is compiled deterministically (anyone else running the same docker on the same git commit should get the identical file with the same Sha256 hash).

-## Install `injectived`
+## Install `heliades`

-In this section, you will install `injectived`, create an account programmatically, and fund it to prepare for launching the smart contract on chain.
+In this section, you will install `heliades`, create an account programmatically, and fund it to prepare for launching the smart contract on chain.

 :::info
-[`injectived`](../../tools/heliades/02_using.md) is the command-line interface and daemon that connects to Injective and enables you to interact with the Injective blockchain.
+[`heliades`](../../tools/heliades/02_using.md) is the command-line interface and daemon that connects to Injective and enables you to interact with the Injective blockchain.
 :::

 A Docker image has been prepared to make this tutorial easier.
-Alternatively, you can follow the [installation instructions](../../tools/heliades/install) for `injectived` and run it locally.
+Alternatively, you can follow the [installation instructions](../../tools/heliades/install) for `heliades` and run it locally.

 :::tip
-If you install `injectived` from the binary, ignore the docker commands.
+If you install `heliades` from the binary, ignore the docker commands.
 On the [public endpoints section](https://docs.helios.network/develop/public-endpoints) you can find the right --node info to interact with Mainnet and Testnet.
 :::